LinnStrument Frequently Asked Questions

 Q: LinnStrument's rows always contain consecutive semitones (chromatic scales).
 Is it possible to set LinnStrument so that the rows contain consecutive notes of a specific scale, for example only major scale notes while skipping over the accidentals?

 A: It is fundamental to LinnStrument’s design that each of the eight rows always contain only chromatic scales.
 While it is true that some controllers (like our Tempest drum machine) permit you to set consecutive pads to play only scale notes (for example, only major scale notes, skipping accidentals), this is really only useful for controllers with few pads like drum pad controllers or Ableton Push.
-However, LinnStrument has 200 note pads so it is not necessary to delete any notes of the chromatic scale.
-The problem with removing the notes outside of the scale is that you can't play them, which is useful in all but very simple music.
+However, LinnStrument has 200 or 128 note pads so it is not necessary to delete any notes of the chromatic scale.
+The problem with removing the notes outside of the scale is that you can't play them, so you are limited to very simple music.
 There are other problems with non-chromatic scales:

 1) you must always change the scales to play in different musical modes so you never get a chance to develop any playing skills because the notes are always moving.